OSEA Collective Bargaining Agreement

 D. Leave Accrual & Usage

-On a non-school day, if a bus driver is scheduled by the District for a specific field trip or special run, and he/she reports to the Transportation Center(s) and the trip is cancelled before the driver has departed from the bus garage, the driver will be paid for the time he/she is on the clock and has the option to take up to two (2) hours pay at his/her appropriate pay rate, or be placed at the top of the trip list.
-If the driver further reports on to the school from which the trip is scheduled, the driver will be paid for the time they are on the clock and has the option to take up to three (3) hours pay at his/her appropriate pay rate or be put at the top of the trip list.
+- On a non-school day, if a bus driver is scheduled by the District for a specific field trip or special run, and they report to the Transportation Center(s) and the trip is cancelled before the driver has departed from the bus garage, the driver will be paid for the time they are on the clock and has the option to take up to two (2) hours pay at their appropriate pay rate, or be placed at the top of the trip list.
+If the driver further reports on to the school from which the trip is scheduled, the driver will be paid for the time they are on the clock and has the option to take up to three (3) hours pay at their appropriate pay rate or be put at the top of the trip list.

-H. Any driver designated as a “Spare Driver” will receive an average of eight (8) hours daily with a minimum of seven (7) scheduled hours (Monday – Friday) between the hours of 5:30 a.m. and 5:30 p.m. during the days when Beaverton schools are in session.
-This assumes the Spare Driver is available during these work hours.
-In addition, any work which a Spare Driver volunteers to perform during the week (Monday – Friday) will count towards the weekly assignment minimum, including work that goes outside the hours identified above.
+H. The District may designate positions as “Spare Driver” positions, which will be posted or assigned with a designated minimum number of scheduled hours (Monday–Friday) between the hours of 5:30 a.m. and 5:30 p.m. during the days when Beaverton schools are in session.
+This assumes the Spare Driver is available during these work hours; otherwise the driver will be paid for actual hours worked.
+In addition, any work which a Spare Driver chooses to perform during the week (Monday–Friday) will count towards the weekly assignment minimum, including work that goes outside the hours identified above.

 I. If the time period between a driver’s anticipated clock out time and clock in time, between assignments, is greater than thirty (30) minutes, the driver must contact dispatch and go off paid status.
 If the time period between a driver’s anticipated clock out time and clock in time is less than thirty (30) minutes, the driver must report availability and location to Dispatch.
 During this time period the driver may complete any normal job duties or any special assignment given by Dispatch.
 The driver must remain in contact with Dispatch during this time period and be available for work.